-- sliba 1.
-Black, Earl, D." Engg.and Technical Drawing"; Van Nostrand Reinhold Company, 1972. - 2.
+- 1. Black, Earl, D." Engg.and Technical Drawing"; Van Nostrand Reinhold Company, 1972. - 2.
 Francis D. K. Ching, "Architectural Graphics", John Wiley and Sons, 2009. - 3.
 Fraser Reekie, Reekie's, "Architectural Drawing", Edward Arnold, 1995 - 4.
 Leslie Martin C., "Architectural Graphics", The Macmillan Company, New York, 1978. - 5.
 Cooper Flouglas, "Drawing & Perceiving", Van Nostrand Rein hold, New York 1995. - 6.
 Hale Robert Beverly Watson," Drawing lessons from the Great Masters", Guptill publication New York 1964. - 7.
-Edward J Muller, James G Fausett, Philip A Grau, Architectural Drawing & Light Construction - Preutice-Hall Inc., -1993.
+Edward J Muller, James G Fausett, Philip A Grau, Architectural Drawing & Light Construction Preutice-Hall Inc.,-1993.

+Subject: HISTORY OF ARCHITECURE-I

-Subject : HISTORY OF AI RCHITECURE-I Code : ART104 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks : 50 Duration of Exam: 2 hrs.
+Code: ART104 Credits: 3 Hours / Week: 3 hrs.

+Progressive Marks: 60 Examination Marks: 40 Duration of Exam: 2 hrs.

-To understand architecture as an outcome of Physical factors like geography, climatology, location, Building Materials and available Technology and also the influence of Art, Culture and Society as reflected in the major historical periods beginning from early civilizations.
+The course intends to study the outcomes of Physical factors like geography, climatology, location, Building Materials and available Technology and also the influence of Art, Culture and Society as reflected in the major historical periods beginning from early civilizations.

-- To provide an introduction to the culture and architecture of early civilizations - To explain the students the evolution of architecture in relation to time with special emphasis to historical, social, religious, political and environmental factors. - To make the students understand the developments in the construction technology in different periods. - To gain knowledge of the development of architectural form with reference o technology, style, and character in the prehistoric work, ancient Egypt, west Asia, Greek and Rome.
+- To provide an introduction to the culture and architecture of early civilizations - To explain the students the evolution of architecture in relation to time with special emphasis to historical, social, religious, political and environmental factors. - To make the students understand the developments in the construction technology in different periods. - To gain knowledge of the development of architectural form with reference to technology, style, and character in the prehistoric work, ancient Egypt, west Asia, Greek and Rome.